gophercoders/website/content/teachernotes/KS2/lower/further-selection.md

 The pupils will need two distinct `if` statements to complete the challenge.

-If the pupils also declare the variables both should be declared as `int` types to approximate the height to the nearest meter.
+If the pupils also declare the variables, both should be declared as `int` types to approximate the height to the nearest metre.

 Clearly in reality The Shard is much taller.